orange-cloudfoundry/cf-ops-automation/Readme.md

 This repo takes templates and instances as input, and generates concourse pipelines that automatically reload and execute.
 As a result, resources gets provisionned and operated:
 * Templates are specified in a git repo (referred to as "paas-templates").
 It contains a hierarchical structure with root deployment and nested deployment templates.
 * Instances are specified in a git repo (referred to as "secrets").
 Their structure mimics the template structure, indicating which deployment template should instanciated.
 See
-* Generated pipeline triggers provisionning of resources whose credentials and secrets are pushed into a git repo (referred to as "secrets").
+* Generated pipeline triggers provisioning of resources whose credentials and secrets are pushed into a git repo (referred to as "secrets").
 Plan is to move credentials to credhub.

 A `root deployment` contains infrastructure to operate `nested deployment`s.
 * A root deployment typically contains Iaas prereqs, Bosh director and its cloud-config, DNS infrastrucure, private git server, Concourse, log collection, monitoring/alerting, credhub, etc...